 During the 2020 season at Hohle Fels Cave in the Ach Valley of southwestern Germany the excavation team from the University of Tübingen recovered a bifacial leaf point in archaeological horizon (AH) X. This horizon is the fifth deepest of the Middle Paleolithic horizons at the site and is located roughly 120 cm beneath the base of the rich Aurignacian layers of the cave.
 The new leaf point, or Blattspitze in German, is the first artifact of its kind found in situ in the Swabian caves since Gustav Riek’s excavation at Haldenstein Cave near the source of the Lone River recovered two leaf points in excellent preservation in 1936.
 The new find allowed our team to conduct the first techno-functional study of a freshly recovered leaf point from the European Middle Paleolithic.
 This study demonstrates that the leaf point was hafted at the less pointy end of the artifact.
 The leaf point bears clear damage to the pointed end of the artifact that occurred during a hunting episode.
 A Neanderthal knapper further damaged the tool during an attempt to resharpen and rejuvenate the tool.
 This damage was likely the reason the knapper discarded the leaf point at Hohle Fels.
 This result and a re-examination of the two leaf points from Haldenstein Cave indicate that late Neanderthals used Blattspitzen for hunting large game.
 The current results do not explicitly prove that spears with hafted leaf points were always thrown or used as thrusting spears, and one can easily imagine scenarios in which a weapon of this kind could be used in both ways.
-Ideally, the ongoing excavation at Hohle Fels will recover more leaf points, which will give us the opportunity to document the technological variability of this kind of tool with regard to their manufacture, function and life history.
+Ideally, the ongoing excavation at Hohle Fels will recover more leaf points, which will allow us to document the technological variability of this kind of tool with regard to its manufacture, function and life history.
 We also view the current research at Hohle Fels as an excellent opportunity to gain a better and more strongly contextualized understanding of the technological system linking lithic, botanical and osseous technologies during this phase of the Middle Paleolithic.
 This paper also considers the place that hafted leaf points have within the broader evolutionary development of hunting and projectile technology.

-Research on Middle Paleolithic leaf points and leaf point assemblages in Europe and in southwestern Germany has a long and controversial history (e.g. Riek 1938; Bosinski 1967; Allsworth-Jones 1986; Valoch 1993; Conard and Fischer 2000; Flas 2000-2001; Bolus 2004a, b, 2018; Hopkinson 2004).
+Research on Middle Paleolithic leaf points and leaf point assemblages in Europe and in southwestern Germany has a long and controversial history (e.g., Riek 1938; Bosinski 1967; Allsworth-Jones 1986; Valoch 1993; Conard and Fischer 2000; Flas 2000-2001; Bolus 2004a, b, 2018; Hopkinson 2004).
 In Germany leaf points or large foliates are referred to as Blattspitzen, and the cultural stratigraphic unit, the Blattspitzengruppe, is usually interpreted as belonging to the final phase of the Middle Paleolithic.
 In other parts of Europe, they are sometimes attributed to so-called transitional assemblages that in an often undefined manner reflect a transition between the Middle and Upper Paleolithic.
-In Germany, the Blattspitzengruppe has been viewed as solidly part of the Middle Paleolithic, at least since Gerhard Bosinski’s monumental dissertation published in 1967 on Die mittelpaläolithischen Funde im westlichen Mitteleuropa (Bosinski 1967).
+In Germany, the Blattspitzengruppe has been viewed as solidly part of the Middle Paleolithic, at least since Bosinski’s monumental dissertation published in 1967 on Die mittelpaläolithischen Funde im westlichen Mitteleuropa (Bosinski 1967).
 A generation earlier such leaf points were often viewed as being somehow connected with the Solutrean of the Upper Paleolithic (Riek 1938; Freund 1952).
 With the Solutrean cultural-technological phase of the Upper Paleolithic now clearly associated with the Last Glacial Maximum, in Central Europe attempts to claim a cultural link between the various facies of the Blattspitzengruppe and the leaf points of the Upper Paleolithic have been widely rejected (Bolus 2018).
-Flas (2000-2001), however, argues for a degree of continuity between the leaf point technologies of the Middle and Upper Paleolithic.
+Flas (2000- 2001), however, argues for a degree of continuity between the leaf point technologies of the Middle and Upper Paleolithic.
 One problem that hinders the discussion of these issues is the lack of chronostratigraphically secure leaf points from excavations conducted using modern standards.

 Middle Paleolithic bifacial points have on rare occasions been studied for use-wear and residues.
 Hardy et al.’s (2001) research on assemblages from Crimea highlight multiple functions of bifacial points including use as projectiles and cutting tools.
 Techno-functional studies of finds from most of Europe and southern Germany more specifically are entirely lacking.
 Müller-Beck (1983) reconstructed Blattspitzen as typically being hafted on a wooden spear or lance shaft, but he also points to the potential use as a hafted knife in a configuration analogous to an Inuit ulu knife.
 These reconstructions, however, are not based on results of studies of use-wear or residues.
 Thus, as far as techno-functional studies of leaf points from southern Germany are concerned, no empirical data exists to address the question of how leaf points were used during the Middle Paleolithic.